-51 Years Ago: The Beatles Audition for Decca Records
+Why the Beatles Failed an Audition for Decca Records

 In 1962, the Beatles would go from a band with a strong local following to the biggest rock group in all of England.
 But it started off in an undistinguished fashion, with the not-yet Fab Four failing an audition for Decca Records on Jan.
 1, 1962.

-However, Dick Rowe, the A&R man who agreed to try out the group, was unimpressed, famously telling manager Brian Epstein that "guitar groups were on their way out."
+Dick Rowe, the A&R man who agreed to try out the group, was unimpressed, however, famously telling manager Brian Epstein that "guitar groups are on their way out."
 Five months later, the Beatles signed with George Martin at Parlophone, an imprint of EMI, leading to arguably the most successful artist-producer collaboration in history.

 The tapes prove George Martin's assertion that Pete Best was the wrong drummer for the group.
-For years, Best had said he was fired in favor of Ringo Starr because the band were jealous of him because he was the most successful with their female fans.
+For years, Best had said he was fired in favor of Ringo Starr because the band were jealous of his success with their female fans.
 But after one listen, it's obvious that Best was a limited drummer with a poor sense of timekeeping.

-The Beatles' oral history, ‘Anthology,’ finds McCartney and Lennon reflecting upon the Decca audition in hindsight.
-“Listening to the tapes I can understand why we failed the Decca audition,” said McCartney.
-“We weren't that good, though there were some quite interesting and original things."
+The Beatles' oral history Anthology finds McCartney and Lennon reflecting upon the Decca audition in hindsight: "Listening to the tapes I can understand why we failed the Decca audition," McCartney said.
+"We weren't that good, though there were some quite interesting and original things."

-Indeed, while the bootlegs show that certain elements of the Beatles’ success, namely the harmonies, sense of humor (particularly on the Coasters covers) and McCartney's bass playing, were there at this still-early stage, the band seems to be somewhat timid on this session.
+Indeed, while the bootlegs show that certain elements of their success – namely, the harmonies, sense of humor (particularly on the Coasters covers) and McCartney's bass playing – were there at this still-early stage, the Beatles seem to be somewhat timid on this session.
 Whether it was nerves or Best's lack of power, the audition does not properly capture the raucous energy the way Martin would later that year.